Last Updated on 30 November 2025 by Cycloscope

 Chimanimani Mountains and National Park

 The Chimanimani Mountains are an outstanding natural feature of Zimbabwe.
-The scenic mountain massif of the Eastern Highlands reaches its heights here, the backdrop of rocky pinnacles when approaching the town of Chimanimani is a pretty unique sight in Southern Africa
+The scenic mountain massif of the Eastern Highlands reaches its heights here, and the backdrop of rocky pinnacles when approaching the town of Chimanimani is a pretty unique sight in Southern Africa Â

 The Monumental Baobab Road: Nyanyadzi – Biriri

 The Monumental Baobab Road is a name we just invented for this astonishing section of road.
-Driving along the A10 road heading north, you can take a dirt road near the village of Biriri that leads to the other paved road A9, a very big shortcut to get from Chimanimani to Hot Springs (see below).
+Driving along the A10 road heading north, you can take a dirt road near the village of Biriri that leads to the other paved road A9, a huge shortcut to get from Chimanimani to Hot Springs (see below).

 We only expected to take a shortcut but we were surprised by the beauty of the road, much of the route is along a beautiful river and there are thousands of baobabs, a good number of which are century-old monumental baobabs of impressive size and shape.
-They spread out covering the hilly landscape rendering the sight quite alien, almost dream-like.
-We’ve seen loads of baobabs during our African trip but, believe us, this is something else.

-Along the route, you’ll cross many small villages where people will be really surprised to meet you.
-One of the most beautiful cycling days in Zimbabwe.
+Along the route, you’ll cross many small villages where people will be shocked to meet you—one of the most beautiful cycling days in Zimbabwe.Â

 Hot Springs, Manicaland, Zimbabwe